Song Zhaosu: Career

 Song Zhaosu had started his political career as the head of the Organization Department of Zhoukou District Committee in Zhoukou, Henan province.
 Later on, he served as deputy secretary of the Shangshui County Committee and then was its magistrate and secretary of Taikang County.
 Following that he became a secretary of both Zhoukou and Xuchang districts as well as of Standing Committee of the National People's Congress and Political and Legal Committee of the Henan Provincial Party Committee.
 In 1988 he became a member of the Standing Committee and then was appointed vice-governor of his home province.
 Zhaosu was then appointed a governor and served there from 1999 to 2001 and from that year till 2003 was a Communist Party Committee Secretary of Gansu.
 On 22 April 2002, he was elected as the secretary of the provincial party committee at the 10th meeting of the CCP Gansu Provincial Committee.
 From January 2003 to August of the same year, he served as the director of the Standing Committee of the Gansu Provincial People's Congress.
 In August 2003, he served as deputy director of the 10th People's Congress Environment and Resources Protection Committee.

-He also served as an alternate member of the 15th Central Committee of the Chinese Communist Party and was a member of its 16th Central Committee.
+He also served as an alternate of the 15th Central Committee of the Chinese Communist Party and was a member of its 16th Central Committee.
 In March 2005, he was elected as a member of the Standing Committee of the National People's Congress in the Third Session of the 10th National People's Congress.